-The findings of this study depict the results of the development and implementation of a learning model, namely the Integrated Student Team Achievement Division (STAD) and Islamic Jurisprudence (Fiqh) of the environment.
-The syntax of the learning model can be seen in Table 1:
+The findings of this study depict the results of the development and implementation of a learning model, namely Integrated Student Team Achievement Division (STAD) and Islamic Jurisprudence (Fiqh) of the environment.
+The syntax of the learning model can be seen in Table 1.

 Tabel 1.
-The Syntax of the Integrated STAD and Environmental Figh Learning Mode
+The Syntax of the Integrated STAD and Environmental Figh Learning Model

-Tabel 1.
-The Bymax of t ne integrated 51 AD and Environmental 1 iqu Ecarning Wode Phase Activity Phase-1: Group The lecturer/researcher helps the students form a study Arrangement group and assists each of the groups in transitioning efficiently Phase-2: Delivery of the The lecturer/researcher delivers the objectives of learning learning objectives and motivational speech using the Integrated STAD and Environmental Fiqh model, invites the students to go outside the classroom to collect plastic waste, and motivates them to study Phase-3: Presentation of The lecturer/researcher presents information by using a used information plastic glass as realia Phase-4: Group work or group study assistance The lecturer/researcher guides the study groups to complete their task Phase-5: Evaluation or assessment The lecturer/researcher holds quizzes to evaluate the students' learning outcomes and distributes a questionnaire to examine the students' environmental awareness Fase-6: Award grants The lecturer/researcher gives an award to an individual or a group for their hard work during the learning process
+Phase Activity Phase-1 Group Arrangement The lecturer/researcher helps the students form a study group and assists each of the groups in transitioning efficiently.
+Phase-2 Delivery of the learning objectives and motivational speech The lecturer/researcher delivers the objectives of learning using the Integrated STAD and Environmental Fiqh model, invites the students to go outside the classroom to collect plastic waste, and motivates them to study.
+Phase-3 Presentation of information The lecturer/researcher presents information by using a used plastic glass as realia.
+Phase-4 Group work or group study assistance The lecturer/researcher provides guidance for the study groups to complete their task.
+Phase-5 Evaluation or assessment The lecturer/researcher holds quizzes to evaluate the students' learning outcomes and distributes a questionnaire to examine the students' environmental awareness.
+Fase-6 Award grants The lecturer/researcher gives an award to an individual or a group for their hard work during the learning process.